 FAQs that were padding (questions invented to push a page past a word count target without anyone asking them) should come down.
 They should have come down before May 7.
 The deprecation is a useful prompt for that audit, but the underlying reason is unchanged: the user wasn’t asking.

-Industry advice was right about the destination
+Industry advice was partly right about the destination

 LLMs still read FAQ schema